SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Description: insert and process a command at the cursor.
 - Arguments (in order, or named):
   - text: text of the command to insert (as a string).
-- Response payload: an instance of the `command_data` object.
+- Response payload: an instance of the `CommandData` object.
-- Error payload: optional source code location for the error (as either `null` or an instance of the `rocq_loc` object).
+- Error payload: optional source code location for the error (as either `null` or an instance of the `RocqLoc` object).
 - Failure mode: recoverable failure.

 ### `json_query`